Probate Q&A Series

 Detailed Answer

 When a parent dies, you may worry about preserving their assets and shielding yourself from claims.
 In North Carolina, the personal representative plays a central role.
 Under N.C.
 Gen. Stat. § 28A-11-1, anyone holding the decedent’s property must safeguard it and deposit funds in a federally insured account.
-To start probate, you file a petition in superior court.
-Once the court issues letters of administration or letters testamentary, you gain legal authority to collect assets, pay debts, and distribute property.
+To start probate, you apply for probate and appointment before the clerk of superior court.
+Once the clerk issues letters of administration or letters testamentary, you gain legal authority to collect assets, pay debts, and distribute property.
 See N.C.
 Gen. Stat. § 28A-12-2.
 Establish a separate estate bank account and avoid mixing personal and estate funds.

 Next, inventory and appraise all real and personal property.
 Under N.C.
 Gen. Stat. § 28A-15-2, you must file a complete inventory and appraisal within 90 days of appointment.
 Accurate records protect you from accusations of mismanagement.
 Then notify known creditors in writing and publish a notice to creditors in a newspaper of general circulation according to N.C.
 Gen. Stat. § 28A-19-1.
-Known creditors have three months to file claims.
-Unknown creditors may file claims within two years.
+Creditors generally must present claims within the time set forth in the notice to creditors, and claims are otherwise subject to the applicable limitations in Chapter 28A.

 Before distributing assets, you must pay valid debts and expenses in the priority order set by statute.
 See N.C.
 Gen. Stat. § 28A-19-3.
-If you stand to inherit but do not want potential liability for debts, you can disclaim the inheritance under N.C.
-Gen. Stat. § 31-5.
-A timely disclaimer reroutes the asset to the next eligible beneficiary and prevents you from taking on related debts.
+If you stand to inherit but do not want the inheritance, you can disclaim the inheritance under N.C.
+Gen. Stat. § 31B-1 et seq..
+A timely disclaimer reroutes the asset to the next eligible beneficiary and means you do not accept the disclaimed property.

 By following the probate statutes, keeping estate assets separate, and resolving creditor claims before distribution, you limit your personal liability.
 Acting in good faith under N.C.
 Gen. Stat. § 28A-16-1 further protects you from personal exposure, provided you meet all deadlines and court requirements.